lsst-sitcom/spot_motion_monitor/docs/usage.rst

 the current running directory under one called ``dsm_telemetry``.
 A configuration file or the command-line can be used to specify an alternate directory.
 See the :ref:`configuration` section for more details.
 Once the UI is no longer in the acquiring ROI mode, all of the telemetry files are deleted and the telemetry directory removed.
 If ROI mode is still active and frame acquisition is stopped, the telemetry directory will still be removed as the ROI checkbox is forced to be unchecked.
+A configuration file setting (see :ref:`configuration`) may be used to stop the telemetry directory from being removed, but the files will still be removed even in this case.

 In the telemetry directory, two types of files will be present.
 One file called ``dsm_ui_config.yaml`` contains the current configuration of the user interface